ChibiOS/ChibiOS/readme.txt

        for STM32L4xx.
 - NEW: Modified AES GCM function signatures.
 - HAL: Added H753 to all H7 mcuconf.h files.
 - NEW: Added transactional updates to MFS.
+Doubled data headers magic numbers for improved safety and to keep the final write aligned to 64 bits, it is required for STM32 ECC flash.
 - VAR: Modified syscalls.c to allocate memory from bottom upward, ChibiOS allocators take memory from top downward.
 This way the memory taken using _sbrk_r() does not contain "holes" caused by other allocators.